Should I Feed Birds Bread? What You Need to Know

 A House Sparrow swoops in on a tree branch to grab some bread.
 However, feeding birds bread offers next to nothing in nutritional value.

-THESE CARBS COULD KILL ME!
+THESE CARBS COULD HURT ME!

 While you may think it’s efficient to put out leftover bread for birds, if the bread is stale or has mold, it’s harmful for them to eat.
 This can lead to health and growth problems.